evilC/AutoHotInterception/README.md

 ```

 ## Modes
-There are two modes of operation for AHI, currently each script can only use one of them.
+There are two modes of operation for AHI, and both can be used simultaneously.

 ### Context mode
 Context mode is so named as it takes advantage of AutoHotkey's [Context Sensitive Hotkeys](https://autohotkey.com/docs/Hotkeys.htm#Context).